tfsumon/byteboltsec-hugo-test/content/english/why-breachsense.md

   enable: true
   title: "Stop Cybercrime Before It Happens"
   content: >-
-    86% of breaches involve the use of stolen usernames & passwords.
-With the unprecedented surge in cybercrime, firewalls, WAFs and EDR solutions are no longer enough.
-You need access to the same data criminals already know about your business, your clients and your software suppliers before you get exploited.<br><br>Breachsense delivers actionable insights via our easy to use API-driven platform.
+    FACT: 86% of breaches involve the use of stolen usernames & passwords.
+With the unprecedented surge in cybercrime, firewalls, WAFs and EDR solutions are no longer enough.<br><br>To protect your business, you need access to the same data criminals already know about your company, your clients and your software suppliers and you need to get it before they can have a chance to exploit it.<br><br>**Breachsense helps you monitor for data breaches in real-time so you can react before any damage is done.**

+# Prevent Cybercrime
+what_is_breachsense:
+  enable: true
+  title: "What is Breachsense"
+  content: >-
+    Breachsense monitors and indexes the dark web for leaked credentials, session tokens, company data and planned up & coming attacks.
+We send you alerts for any relevant leaked data to mitigate the risk before it's exploited.
+Alternatively, our data is extremely useful in pen testing engagements, incident response investigations, pre-sales presentations and M&A risk assessment processes.<br><br>By detecting data breaches in real time, you can mitigate the risk and prevent cyberattacks before they happen.

   prevent_points:
     - title: "Prevent Fraudulent Purchases"